Life insurance

 How to Know if a 15-Year Term Life Insurance Policy Is Right for You

 The best policy and term length for you will depend on your individual needs and situation.
-In this case, you might write down your financial obligations and what your family would need money-wise in your absence.
+In this case, you might write down your financial obligations and how much money your family would need in your absence.
 Then figure out how long they would need this support.

 Do you want to leave behind enough money to get your kids through college?
 Will you no longer need that level of protection once your kids are past college age?
 Do you care for aging parents?
 It may be morbid to contemplate, but realistically do you imagine needing this backstop of support for your folks for longer than the next 15 years?